Visiting the Philippines

 Electricity Supply

 The Philippines is mostly at 220 Volt (60 Hz mixed) using American/European plug sockets.
 Sometimes a ground/earth pin is used in sockets.
 Visitors from the USA might require a step-down transformer.
 Where possible, bring universal electronics (those marked with a 100V-240V 50/60hz).
-3-phase voltage is 380v.
+The 3-phase voltage is 380v.

-Power Outages (known locally as ‘brown outs’) are frequent in some areas; especially during bad weather/heavy rains/storms.
-It is worth confirming whether your resort/hotel has a back-up generator (you get what you pay for).
+Power Outages (known locally as ‘brownouts’) are frequent in some areas; especially during bad weather/heavy rains/storms.
+It is worth confirming whether your resort/hotel has a backup generator (you get what you pay for).

 Accommodation Options

-There is a wide variety of accommodation available in the Philippines, to suit all budgets.
-Unlike countries such as Thailand, there is less frequent availability of budget/economy(backpacker) accommodation – and that which exists is typically very low standard.
-Ensure that you understand whether quoted prices are ‘per person’ or ‘per room’.
-The basic types of accommodation include:
+There is a wide variety of accommodations available in the Philippines, to suit all budgets.
+Unlike countries such as Thailand, there is less frequent availability of budget/economy (backpacker) accommodation; and that which exists is typically very low standard.
+Ensure that you understand whether quoted prices are per person or per room.

 Hotels